 First, determine if continuing your education is the right way to go.
 “The job market is lousy, so I’ll go to grad school!” … “All my friends are going to law school!” … “I don’t have any experience, maybe grad school will help!?” … are not appropriate reasons for continuing your education at the graduate level.

-Career and Employment Services can help you determine if graduate or professional school is the best option to help you achieve your career goals and, if so, which degree to pursue.
+Career Services can help you determine if graduate or professional school is the best option to help you achieve your career goals and, if so, which degree to pursue.
 Stop in to our office to:

 - Meet with a counselor to discuss options and resource.